LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-mvc/README.md

 After looking up the search results via the `JobData` class, you'll need to pass them into the `Views/Search/Index.cshtml` view.
 Note that this *is not the default view for this action*.

+You'll also need to pass `ListController.columnChoices` to the view, as is done in the `Index` method.

 #### Display Search Results

-After you have your `Results` action above passing data to the controller, you need to display the data.
+After you have your `Results` action above passing data to the view, you need to display the data.
 Open up `Views/Search/Index.cshtml` and create a loop to display each job passed in from the controller.
 You should put each job in its own table, with job field per row.

 Add the class `"job-listing"` to each of the tables to get some nice styling, courtesy of Eliot's work!